Guerrillas and the “Jungle”

 Coprophony

-I’ve been a fan of Mozart for some time, and in particular his Requiem in D minor, a piece that gets used quite frequently in soundtracks, with the best and worst uses of the “Dies Irae” section of the “Sequentia”, for example, being respectively during Nightcrawler’s attempted assassination of the POTUS in X2, and a Macy’s One Day Sale television ad.
+I’ve been a fan of Mozart for some time, and in particular his Requiem in D minor, a piece that gets used frequently in soundtracks, with the best and worst uses of the “Dies Irae” section of the “Sequentia”, for example, being respectively during Nightcrawler’s (Alan Cumming) attempted assassination of the POTUS in X2, and a Macy’s One Day Sale television ad.
 I laughed out loud every time I saw the early ’90s commercial—I’ve always wondered if the ad guys were pranking the suits or didn’t understand the ominous overtones this commercial would hold for the cognoscenti—actually, it’s pretty ominous even if you don’t understand the words.
 If the irony is deliberate, it might actually be the best use.
 As soon as films had music, Mozart was in them, and the trend shows no signs of slowing.

-Opera snobs disdain the Austrian composer as overly facile with his music’s repeated film appearances providing additional damning proofs, but it’s difficult to express the depths of my uncaring.
+Opera snobs disdain the Austrian composer as overly facile, with his music’s repeated film appearances providing additional damning proofs, but it’s difficult to express the depths of my uncaring.
 I find him thoroughly masterful: “Lacrymosa” sounds like lamentation, “Dies Irae” sounds apocalyptic, and “Confutatis” sounds like damnation.
-My associations with the work run so deep, I have only to hear a word like salvage to set me off singing “Rex Tremendae Majestatis”.
-The line “qui salvandos salvas gratis” being the tie in.
-You can imagine how it went when I worked with a guy named Rex; it was never “hey Rex” it was “Reeeeeeeeeeeeeeeeeeeeeeeex!”
-The music is soaring, majestic, transcendent.

-And more succinct, but not lesser praise was given by Albert Einstein:
+And more succinct, but not lesser praise was given by Albert Einstein

-Given all this, imagine my surprise when I recently learned of Mozart’s work “Leck mir den Arsch fein recht schön sauber”, K. 233.
+Given all this, imagine my surprise when I recently learned of Mozart’s work, “Leck mir den Arsch fein recht schön sauber”, K. 233.
 The title translates to “Lick my Ass Nice and Clean”.

 While it seems quite rude to our ears, leck mich im arsch is a standard vulgarism in German; a closer English equivalent of would be “kiss my ass”.
-Nonetheless it seems in glaring contrast to his masses and operas.
+Nonetheless, it seems in glaring contrast to his masses and operas.

-• “Leck mich im Arsch”, K. 231: the same idea as the one above.
+• “Leck mich im Arsch”, K. 231: the same idea as above.

 • “Bei der Hitz im Sommer eß ich”, K. 234: contains references to farting.